nextcloud/documentation/admin_manual/installation/nginx_examples.rst

 Nginx Example Configurations
 ============================

-This page covers example Nginx configurations to use with running an ownCloud server.
+This page covers example Nginx configurations to use with running an Nextcloud server.
 Note that Nginx is not officially supported, and this page is community-maintained.
 (Thank you, contributors!)

 -  You need to insert the following code into **your Nginx configuration file.**
--  The configuration assumes that ownCloud is installed in ``/var/www/owncloud`` and that it is accessed via ``http(s)://cloud.example.com``.
+-  The configuration assumes that Nextcloud is installed in ``/var/www/nextcloud`` and that it is accessed via ``http(s)://cloud.example.com``.
 -  Adjust **server_name**, **root**, **ssl_certificate** and
    **ssl_certificate_key** to suit your needs.